Simple Sundays | Honey Spice Marinated Grilled Chicken

 - 2 lbs chicken thighs

-Combine ingredients and whisk well.
-Marinate chicken in a zip lock bag, glass dish, or non-reactive bowl for at least 6 hours, ideally overnight.
+- Combine ingredients (except chicken thighs) and whisk well.
+Add the chicken thighs and marinate in a zip lock bag, glass dish, or non-reactive bowl for at least 6 hours, ideally overnight.
 Rotate halfway through marinating.